uTensor/utensor-helloworld/README.md

 # uTensor Hello World repository
 This is a quick end-to-end, training-to-deployment, uTensor demo.
-If you only wish to run the project, check the "Jump Start" section at the end of this doc.

 ## Requirements
 In a Python virtual environment, install the following: